Mansour Hassan: Career

 Hassan was a founding member of president Anwar Sadat's National Democratic Party (NDP) in the 1970s.
 In 1979 he was appointed as Minister of Culture and Information, and as he grew closer to Sadat, was given the Ministry of State for Presidential Affairs (chief of staff) in 1981.
-However, later that year Sadat issued orders to arrest a large number of political dissidents in what became known as the September Arrests, where Hassan resigned in protest, though one comentator saw he was pressured to resign by then vice president Hosni Mubarak, who saw him as a rival.
+However, later that year Sadat issued orders to arrest a large number of political dissidents in what became known as the September Arrests, where Hassan resigned in protest, though one commentator saw he was pressured to resign by then vice president Hosni Mubarak, who saw him as a rival.